 To view IN FULL this listing (which can then be printed out for personal use only, not for publication) please CLICK HERE

-This "Tollur" listing is a sample couple of pages from the planned new edition of our "Scandinavia Revenues".
-We still need some help with improving illustrations and updating new listings for certain sections, especially modern Denmark, Finland Employment tax stamps, and Sweden municipals.
+This "Tollur" listing is a sample couple of pages from the new edition of our "Scandinavia Revenues".
+We always need some help for future editions with improving illustrations and updating new listings for certain sections, especially modern Denmark, Finland Employment tax stamps, and Sweden municipals.
 If you have a revenue collection that includes these areas, and can assist, please get in touch with your editor, John Barefoot, through this website.